dgraph-io/dgraph/wiki/content/query-language/index.md

 To declare a field `age` as `int`, this line has to be included in the schema file `scalar age: int`.

-* A given field can have only one type throughout the schema (Both inside and outside object types).
-Example: `age` declared as `int` both using scalar and inside Person object can have only one type throughout the schema.
-* Scalar fields inside the object types are also considered global scalars and need not be explicitly declared globally.
-In the above example, `name` is automatically inferred as `string` type.
-* Mutations only check the scalar types (inside objects and global explicit definition).
-For example, in the given schema, any mutation that sets age would be checked for being a valid integer, any mutation that sets name would be checked for being a valid string (though `name` is not globally declared as a `string` scalar, it would be inferred from the object types).
+* Mutations only check the scalar types.
+For example, in the given schema, any mutation that sets age would be checked for being a valid integer, any mutation that sets name would be checked for being a valid string.
-* The returned fields are of types specified in the schema (given they were specified).
+* The returned fields are of types specified in the schema (given they were specified, or else derived from first mutation).
-* If schema was not specified, the schema would be derived based on the first mutation for that field.
+* If schema was not specified, the schema would be derived based on the first mutation for that predicate.
 The rdf type present in the first mutation would be considered as the schema for the field.
+If no storage type is specified in rdf, then it would be treated as default type(Dgraph Type) and it is stored internally as string(Go Type).

 ### Indexing